chrisvizes/chrisvizes.github.io/_posts/2025-10-15-multi-calc-calcs.md

 ## The Solution

-It appears that Tableau Next does not like including any aggregations in a calculation that resutls in a Dimension.
+It appears that Tableau Next does not like including any aggregations in a calculation that results in a dimension.
 But if you abstract the aggregation into another calculation the problem goes away.
 Let me make that clearer

 The calculation